 It is a tiny town, and you can go just for an ice cream stop, or lunch, or spend much longer here catching a theater show and exploring the museum.
 It is a popular destination for events like weddings too, but there is lots to do for just a quick day trip too.
 Here are some of the things we love to do in Port Gamble

 The historic church, St. Pauls is a beautiful.
-It is an operating church and open to the public (you can find their schedule here).
+It is an operating church and open to the public

 A Few Highlights to Explore in Port Gamble Include: